antoineqian/autoshazam/README.md

 ## Install and run frontend and backend using `docker-compose`

-If you have `docker` and `docker-compose` installed, it might be easier for you to simply build and run the containers:
+If you have `docker` and `docker-compose` installed, it might be easier (and much lighter!) for you to simply build and run the containers:

 `docker-compose up -d --build`